 Notes can also be searched with the Order Note API.
 This is useful to find a specific note for an order when the unique Note ID is unknown, because the Order ID can be provided as the search parameter.
 The API will then return all notes that apply to that order.

 The .json address above can be used to access the schema within Postman.
-An example use of the Order Note API follows here — or go directly to the schema or the sample Postman Collection.
+An example use of the Order Note API follows below, or view the schema or the sample Postman Collection.

 The request itself is built within the URL by adding a “/?” to the call followed by specific parameters joined by the “&” symbol.
 For instance, searching for public notes from a particular order would use the following format:

 The example case will search for all notes that belong to an order with the ID 111111.

 Searching for an order note requires one of the following:

 |orderID||string||A single or list of unique identifiers for orders.
 These must all be positive integers.|

 |externalOrderID||string||A client-generated unique identifier for the order.
 The minimum length is 1 and the maximum length is 100.|